dd9jn/rfc4880bis/crypto-refresh.md

 - An authentication tag for the AEAD mode.

+The S2K algorithm is applied to the passphrase, with as associated data the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet specified in the Symmetric-Key Encrypted Session Key packet.
+For example, the associated data used with EAX and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x01.

-The encrypted session key is encrypted using one of the AEAD algorithms specified for the AEAD Encrypted Data Packet.
+The resulting symmetric-key encryption key is used, with one of the AEAD algorithms specified for the AEAD Encrypted Data Packet, to encrypt a one-octet symmetric-key algorithm identifier and a one-octet AEAD algorithm identifier that specify the encryption algorithm used to encrypt the following AEAD Encrypted Data Packet, followed by the session key octets themselves.
 Note that no chunks are used and that there is only one authentication tag.
-The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
-For example, the additional data used with EAX and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x01.

-The decryption result consists of a one-octet symmetric-key algorithm identifier and a one-octet AEAD algorithm identifier that specify the encryption algorithm used to encrypt the following AEAD Encrypted Data Packet, followed by the session key octets themselves.
+The same associated data given to the S2K mechanism above is passed as additional data to the AEAD algorithm.

 ### No v5 SKESK with SEIPD {#no-v5-skesk-seipd}